Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 April 2025 04.22.54 UTC
+- WIB: Senin, 7 April 2025 05.25.11 UTC
-- WITA: Senin, 7 April 2025 05.22.54 UTC
+- WITA: Senin, 7 April 2025 06.25.11 UTC
-- WIT: Senin, 7 April 2025 06.22.54 UTC
+- WIT: Senin, 7 April 2025 07.25.11 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational